E-commerce Security Issues

 Some people still hesitate to use their credit card for payments online.
 They also tend to run away when prompted to share bank details on a website.
-This type of fear exists for many, despite our modern society requiring us to use our credit card online on many occasions.
+This fear exists for many, despite our modern society requiring credit card online on many occasions.
 In fact, many people don't have a bad experience with online credit card payments at all, yet still, proceed with caution.

-However, there are some cases in which the fraud originates from a territory that is well known for just the opposite.
+Thankfully, the laws in some countries regarding intellectual property as well as online fraud are stringent and quite well established.
+However, there are cases in which the fraud originates from a territory that is well known for just the opposite.
 This begs the question about which courts would approach in such a situation.

 The use of SSL (Secure Sockets Layer) or two-factor authentication are two large ways to help make the web a more secure place to create transactions.
 Regardless, technology is not the final solution.
-Because security issues in e-commerce threaten to derail a sunrise industry, everyone has to participate in making the Internet more secure.
-These include but are not limited to:
+Because security issues in e-commerce threaten to derail a sunrise industry, developers, business owners, governments, payment processors, and users must participate in making the Internet more secure.